mvolkmann/blog/src/swift/SwiftUI.md

 not `menu` or `segmented` pickers.

-When the options are generated using `ForEach` to iterate over an array, the selected value is described by the `id` property values of the array elements.
+When the options are generated using `ForEach` to iterate over an array, the selected values are described by array items.
 This can be changed by specifying a `tag` value for each option.
 The type of the `tag` values must match the type of the `selection` argument.
-If these types differ, the compiler does not generate an error, but it will not be possible to select an option.
+If these types differ, the compiler does not generate an error, but it will not be possible to change the selected option.

 ```swift
 struct ContentView: View {